-Editor’s note: “Even as we develop a fuller understanding of the mechanisms that underlay human judgment and decision-making, advancements in intelligent machinery may force us to codify the processes by which decisions are made.
-Should your self-driving Uber be allowed to break traffic regulations in order to safely merge onto the highway?
+Editor’s note: Should your self-driving Uber be allowed to break traffic regulations in order to safely merge onto the highway?
 To what extent are algorithms as prone to discriminatory patterns of thinking as humans – and how might a regulatory body make this determination?
 More fundamentally, as more tasks are delegated to intelligent machines, to what extent will those of us who are not directly involved in the development of these technologies be able to influence their decisions?
-It is with these questions in mind that we are pleased to have adapted the following article for publication at TDL.” – Andrew Lewis, Editor-in-Chief
+It is with these questions in mind that we are pleased to have adapted the following article for publication at TDL. – Andrew Lewis, Editor-in-Chief

 We stand at a watershed moment for society’s vast, unknown digital future.
 A powerful technology, artificial intelligence (AI), has emerged from its own ashes, thanks largely to advances in neural networks modeled loosely on the human brain.
 AI can find patterns in massive unstructured data sets and improve its own performance as more data becomes available.
 It can identify objects quickly and accurately, and make ever more and better recommendations — improving decision-making, while minimizing interference from complicated, political humans.
 This raises major questions about the degree of human choice and inclusion for the decades to come.
 How will humans, across all levels of power and income, be engaged and represented?
 How will we govern this brave new world of machine meritocracy?